Browse our Health Library to learn about treatments, conditions, and how Cedars-Sinai can support your healthcare needs.

 Acoustic neuroma is a rare noncancerous tumor.
-It grows slowly from an overproduction of Schwann cells and is also called a vestibular schwannoma.
-The tumor then presses on the hearing and balance nerves in the inner ear.
-Schwann cells ...
+It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 Hypothyroidism is when the thyroid gland doesn't make enough thyroid hormone.
 The condition is more common in adults.
 But it’s the most common thyroid disorder in children.
 Not enough thyroid hormone leads to signs such as slow growth, ...

 Acromegaly is abnormal growth that occurs when an adult's pituitary gland makes too much growth hormone.
 The abnormal growth starts in your hands and feet, as soft tissue begins to swell.
 This rare disease affects mostly middle-aged people.